Head and Neck Program

 - Linear accelerator-based radiation therapy: Utilizing a variety of technological treatment planning including 3D conformal radiation therapy, intensity modulated radiation therapy (IMRT), and volumetric modulated arc radiotherapy (VMAT).

-- Proton fractionated radiation therapy: The dosimetric advantage of protons allows the sparing of surrounding normal tissues while delivering high dose to the target.
-Protons are used to treat a variety of benign and malignant diseases in which patients are expected to achieve reasonably long-term survival or to derive a significant clinical benefit.
-Careful patient selection is used due to the limited availability of proton therapy.
-We offer both the pencil beam proton (intensity-modulated proton radiation therapy) and double-scattered protons.
+- Proton therapy: The dosimetric advantage of proton therapy allows the sparing of surrounding normal tissues while delivering high radiation dose to the target.
+Proton therapy is used to treat a variety of benign and malignant diseases in which patients are expected to derive a significant clinical benefit over other alternative therapy.

 - High-dose rate interstitial brachytherapy: In interstitial implants, the catheters are inserted through tissue to encompass the tumor.
 Six to ten treatments are given over a period of three to five days during which time the patient is hospitalized.
 This technique allows nearby critical structures to be spared from high dose of radiation.